pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

 have specific differences that must be understood for them to be used properly.
 Sets and hash tables are unordered collections.

+**What is an Array?**

 An **array** is an ordered collection of zero or more C++ data objects of similar type.
 Arrays are written as comma-delimited values enclosed in curly brackets.
 Arrays are homogeneous, meaning that the data objects all need to be from the same class and the collection can be assigned to a variable as below.

+**Why use an Array?**

+Although we have already seen how to store large amounts of data in files, we have as yet no convenient way to manipulate such data from within programs.
+For example, we might want to write a program that inputs and then ranks or sorts a long list of numbers.
+C++ provides a structured data type called an array to facilitate this kind of task.
+The use of arrays permits us to set aside an ordered list of memory locations that we can then manipulate as a single entity, but that at the same time gives us direct access to any individual component.
+You can think of arrays conceptually as just a list of variables that all of the same data type (int, char or whatever).
+You can directly access an item in the array, such as the first, second, or last one.

 The following fragment shows a variety of C++ data objects in an array.

 ::